 License renewals or co-terming require pricing and other terms of the agreement to be reviewed and amended.
 Or, the contract may not be renewed and end on its termination date.

 Contract management stages do not necessarily occur in order.
 For example, negotiations might result in contract terms that do not receive approval.
-In that case, the contract would move in-between the negotiation and approval stages.
+In that case, the contract would move in between the negotiation and approval stages.
 Similarly, the renewal phase may require returning to the negotiation and approval stages if changes to the specific terms and conditions are necessary.

 Contract Management Challenges

 Effective contract management identifies inefficiencies and bottlenecks so companies know how to manage the contract lifecycle at every stage.
-Companies should create their strategies to meet the unique challenges of every stage.
+Companies should create strategies to meet the unique challenges of every stage.
 However, they must also consider the entire experience that the entire process provides to prospective customers.